yai3kor/DAM4SAM/README.md

 ## Abstract
-Memory-based trackers use recent frames to model targets and localize them by comparing the current image with buffered frames.
-While achieving high performance, these trackers still struggle with distractors.
-We introduce a new distractor-aware memory model and an introspection-based update strategy for SAM2, called SAM2.1++, to enhance segmentation accuracy and tracking robustness.
-Additionally, we present the distractor-distilled DiDi dataset for better performance analysis in the presence of distractors.
-SAM2.1++ surpasses baseline SAM2.1 on seven benchmarks, setting new state-of-the-art results on six.
-For more details, please refer to the [preprint]().
+Memory-based trackers such as SAM2 demonstrate remarkable performance, however still struggle with distractors.
+We propose a new plug-in distractor-aware memory (DAM) and management strategy that substantially improves tracking robustness.
+The new model is demonstrated on SAM2.1, leading to SAM2.1++, which sets a new state-of-the-art results on six benchmarks, including the most challenging VOT/S benchmarks without additional training.
+We also propose a new distractor-distilled (DiDi) dataset to better study the distractor problem.
+See the [preprint](https://arxiv.org/abs/2411.17576) for more details.

 ## Getting Started
 Code and detailed instructions for running it (including integration with [VOT toolkit](https://github.com/votchallenge/toolkit)) will be released soon.